Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 ### 4.3.
 Methods

 Visibility MUST be declared on all methods.

-*Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.*

 Method names MUST be prefixed with a single underscore to indicate protected or private visibility.